cmelende/CS5262-50_Assignment1/README.md

 T_0
 $$

- Well define the amount invested in each stock, at a time $i$ to be:
+ Well define the amount invested in each stock, $x$ , at a time $i$ to be:

 $$
 SI_{x,i} = {T_i \over |S_x|}